lmburns/z-a-check/README.md

   equivalent of a [`fswatch`](https://github.com/emcrisostomo/fswatch) command being ran for every plugin I used.

+### Goal
+* It would be nice to have a fork of `zinit` that has an ice similar to the `has'!'` I mentioned above that would allow for the expansion of words like `%PLUGIN%`.
+* The **downside** of this annex is that every time `.zshrc` is sourced, if the program evaluates to `false` and the item is being pulled from something like `from'gh-r'` and does not need to be compiled, the program is downloaded, an error message is displayed, and then the folder is deleted.
+This should be a sign to the user to remove one version of the program (i.e., the other location of the binary or the `zinit` line from the `.zshrc`).
+* If you do not want this to happen, use the `wait'[[ ! -v commands[<cmd>] ]]'` syntax as mentioned above.
+Or use my fork of `zinit` and go through and write `has'!<plugin>'` for every plugin.

+* So a possible future **goal** would be to find a way to prevent the package from every being downloaded in the first place.
+This would mean a new type of hook needs to be created to allow for a `pre-clone:hook`/`pre-pull:hook`.
+There is already a `hook:preinit`.
+* A possible workaround is to just find a way to run this annex before the pull and write the results to another file.

 ### Notes
 * The `syntax` folder contains two `zsh.vim` files